PuddlePumpkin/KwaScreenTL/README.md

 1. Python 3.10+ recommended.
 2. Run `setup.bat` to create a virtual environment and install dependencies.
 3. Run `run.bat` to start the app.
-   The global `keyboard` module may require administrator rights on some systems.

 ## Usage